Vacheron Constantin Overseas Gray Automatic Chronograph

 First presented in its current form five years ago in 2004, the Overseas was initially available in gold and steel.
 Now the choice of materials also includes titanium.
 That is why it is called the Overseas Gray.

 Like a pink Bentley with chromed wheels, it screams “Look at me, you, punks!
-I’m so rich I can even buy this monstrosity just to piss you-off!”
+I’m so rich I can even buy this monstrosity just to piss you off!”
 Or something like that.

 Photos: Vacheron Constantin

-Vacheron Constantin Overseas Gray watch’s specification:
+Vacheron Constantin Overseas Gray specification

-Case material: Steel, titanium bezel
+Case: Steel, titanium bezel

-Case height: N/A
+Case height: 9.75 mm

-Dial: Darker shade of gray
+Dial: A darker shade of gray

-Water resistance: 150 m
+Water resistance: 150 meter

 Strap: Mouse gray alligator leather strap and a black rubber band